ming053l/ELSA/README.md

 @inproceedings{hsu2026elsa,
-  title={ELSA: Exact Linear-Scan Attention for Fast and Memory-Light Vision Transformers}, author={Hsu, Chih-Chung and Ma, Xin-Di and Liao, Wo-Ting and Lee, Chia-Ming}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2026}
+  title={ELSA: Exact Linear-Scan Attention for Fast and Memory-Light Vision Transformers}, author={Hsu, Chih-Chung and Ma, Xin-Di and Liao, Wo-Ting and Lee, Chia-Ming}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Findings}, year={2026}
 }
 ```